 The female nature had to do with Mother Earth, vitality, and nurturing of life.
 The masculine nature was that from heaven and was the creative evolutionary force in the cosmos.
 To the Gnostics, one had to first be disciplined to survive in the female world.
 Then, after mastering the female forces, one could reach for the evolutionary and transcendent forces from heaven.
 “Let the women be quiet in churches,” can be viewed as a statement that the materialistic aspect of life should not be present during worship service.
 It did not mean (as literal male chauvinists later argued and added to) that women should not participate.
 In fact, the Gnostics were very nonsexist.

 Left and Right Hands

 The references to left and right hands are analogies for the female and masculine aspects.
 Much of the world at the time of Jesus believed the left side was the dark, sinister, and female side.
 The right side was the open, creative, and male side.
 Not letting the right hand know what the left hand does is a statement of the separation of these two forces or of becoming “two.”
 Similarly, when the masculine and female forces become one, the unity of these two also becomes one with a higher power of “Truth” or the “Light.”
-In other words, the three become one, which is what Thomas is all about.
+In other words, the three become one, which is what the Doubting Thomas is all about.